Molten-Ice/Deep-Learning/Leveraging autoencoders/README.md

 ![V7](/Leveraging%20autoencoders/Images/autoencoderV7.png)

-## Attacking a NN to the end of the autoencoder
+## Adding Neural network for predictions

+Using the encoder part of the encoder with frozen parameters, with a neural network added on the end to generate predictions

 #### V1
 I initally thought it was working very well, but had accidentally typed (train_acc) instead of (test_acc) so it was repeating the same result twice.